May is Haitian Heritage Month

 Desouvre is living the American dream.
 But, like many immigrants, he's held onto his distinct heritage, that of being Haitian.

-According to the 2018 U.S. Census, there were over one million, Haitian Americans living in the U.S. The state with the largest Haitian population was Florida with just over 400,000.
+According to the 2018 U.S. Census, there were more than 1 million Haitian Americans living in the U.S. The state with the largest Haitian population was Florida, with just over 400,000.

 Then it's fitting to touch on the short film "The Sweetest Girl."
-A love story set in Haiti Desourvre wrote and fellow Haitian composer Daniel Bartley Jr. did the score for.
+It's a love story set in Haiti that Desourvre wrote and fellow Haitian composer Daniel Bartley Jr. created the score.

 Bartley said embracing his heritage has influenced his art.